Incorporating Arbitrary Matrix Group Equivariance into KANs: Background

-\paragraph{Equivariance and invariance.} The symmetry can be divided into equivariance and invariance, meaning that when a transformation is applied to the input space, the output space either transforms in the same way or remains unchanged.
+The symmetry can be divided into equivariance and invariance, meaning that when a transformation is applied to the input space, the output space either transforms in the same way or remains unchanged.
 Formally, given a group $\widetilde{G}$, a function $f: U_i \rightarrow U_o$ is equivariant if:

 where $\rho_i$ and $\rho_o$ are group representations of $U_i$ and $U_o$, respectively.
 Specifically, when $\rho_o(g) = I$, the function $f$ is invariant.